Neunkirchen, Austria

 Neunkirchen ([ˈnɔʏnˌkɪʁçn̩]) is the capital of the district of Neunkirchen in the Austrian state of Lower Austria.
 As of 2020 it has a population of 12,721.

 Geography

-Neunkirchen is situated in the Steinfeld region of the Vienna Basin, part of Industrieviertel in the southwestern area of Lower Austria.
+Neunkirchen is situated in the Steinfeld region of the Vienna Basin, part of Industrieviertel in the southeastern area of Lower Austria.
 Schwarza river is flowing through it.

 Geographic breakdown

 The municipality consists of three localities, which are also cadastral communities of the same names (area as of 1 January 2001, population as of 1 January 2022):